arnfaldur/sveltekit-todo-demo/README.md

 ## Developing

+Make sure you have `node` and `npm` installed.
+I recommend `pnpm` as a space-efficient `npm` alternative.

+Clone this repository to a local folder and change to that folder.

 Install the required depnendencies with the command `npm install` (or `pnpm install` or `yarn`).

 Then to start a development server run: